 About Paddock Community Trust

-The Trust delivers an extensive range of services, specialising in adult learning and employment support, throughout Kirklees working with partners in the public and voluntary sectors.
+The Trust delivers an extensive range of services, specialising in employment support throughout Kirklees working with partners in the public and voluntary sectors.

-Trust services include accredited and informal adult learning, employment support programmes, specialist mentoring, advice and guidance services, English language training, well-being support and particular experience in delivering projects that successfully promote digital inclusion.
+Trust services include employment support programmes, specialist mentoring, advice and guidance services, English language training, well-being support and particular experience in delivering projects that successfully promote digital inclusion.

 Current Trust services and facilities include:

-- Learn English activities through the Talk English programme
+- Learn English activities through the Talk English and New 2 English programmes

-- Weekly Employment Support throughout in 15 community venues in Kirklees through Step by Step.
-Additional employment support is available through Works Better.
+- Weekly Employment Support in community venues in Kirklees through Step by Step.
+Additional employment support is available through Works Better

-- Open Access to IT facilities and Internet every Friday at Paddock Village Hall Learning Centre.
+- Open Access to IT facilities and Internet every Friday at The edia Centre Huddersfield